 - Eye and vision (ophthalmologic) problems - Vision problems may be due to issues with the eye itself or they can be due to neurological problems in the nerve that transmits information from the eye to the brain or problems with how this information is processed in the brain.
 If impaired vision is present, therapy services may be helpful.

-- Craniofacial-related complications - Because the development of the brain also influences the developing structures of the skull and face, about 80% of individuals with HPE will have unusual facial features: Especially of the eyes, nose and mouth structures.
-Cleft lip and/or palate is a fairly frequent feature and may be surgically repaired or accommodated by special nipples.
-Upper airway (nose, sinuses, and throat) obstruction may result as a consequence of a cleft or other affected facial structures.
+- Craniofacial-related complications - Because the development of the brain also influences the developing structures of the skull and face, about 80% of individuals with HPE will have unusual facial features: Especially of the eyes, nose, and mouth structures.
+Cleft lip and/or palate is frequent feature and may be surgically repaired or accommodated by special nipples.
+Upper airway (nose, sinuses, and throat) obstruction may result because of a cleft or